 Given this most common desire, what's the best legal strategy to make the Will document creation process easy?
 And what structure is best suited to keeping the probate process simple and straight-forward after one of the spouses pass?

 For most married couples trying to decide the best Will creation option for their personal situation, Standard Legal suggests separate individual Will documents be created for each spouse.

-While some attorneys and Will authors create a single Will document for both husband and wife (often referred to as a "Combined Will" or "Reciprocal Will"), Standard Legal finds that the individual Last Will & Testament structure offers a better legal option.
+While some attorneys and Will authors like to create a single Will document for both husband and wife (often referred to as a "Combined Will" or "Reciprocal Will"), Standard Legal finds that creating an individual Last Will & Testament for each spouse offers a better legal option for 'real life' reasons.

-Further, the fact that the original Will is submitted to the probate court can create new issues should the other spouse die while the first estate is still being probated.
+Further, the fact that the original Will is submitted to the Probate Court upon the passing of the first spouse can create new issues should the other spouse die while the first estate is still being probated.
 Obtaining a copy of the original Combined Will for filing with the probate court for the "second to die" spouse could create difficulties, especially if the "second to die" spouse has moved his or her home to a jurisdiction different from the location where the first spouse's Will is being probated.

 These separate and individual Wills accomplish the same goal as the Combined Will while eliminating a variety of probate issues.
-It is for these reasons that Standard Legal provides individual Wills for all family members through its software and document preparation packages.
+It is for these reasons that Standard Legal provides individual Wills for all family members through both its legal forms software and document preparation packages.

-See our Q & A series on Last Wills at 'Ask Standard Legal' >
+See our Q & A on Wills at 'Ask Standard Legal' >

 DISCLAIMER REGARDING LEGAL ADVICE: None of information contained on this web site is intended to constitute legal or other professional advice, and you should not rely solely on the information contained on the site for making legal decisions.
 When necessary, you should consult with an attorney for specific advice tailored to your situation.